Using internal collectors for Logstash X-Pack monitoring these components:

 Configure your Logstash nodes to send metrics by setting the

 logstash.yml.
-If X-Pack security is enabled, you also need to specify the credentials for the built-in
+If security features are enabled, you also need to specify the credentials for the built-in

 logstash_systemuser.
 For more information about these settings, see Monitoring Settings.

 If SSL/TLS is enabled on the production cluster, you must connect through HTTPS.
 As of v5.2.1, you can specify multiple Elasticsearch hosts as an array as well as specifying a single host as a string.
 If multiple URLs are specified, Logstash can round-robin requests to these production nodes.